2022–23 Miami Hurricanes men's basketball team

-The 2022–23 Miami Hurricanes men's basketball team represents the University of Miami during the 2022–23 NCAA Division I men's basketball season.
-Led by twelfth-year head coach Jim Larrañaga, they play their home games at the Watsco Center on the university's campus in Coral Gables, Florida as members of the Atlantic Coast Conference (ACC).
+The 2022–23 Miami Hurricanes men's basketball team represented the University of Miami during the 2022–23 NCAA Division I men's basketball season.
+The Hurricanes were led by twelfth-year head coach Jim Larrañaga, and played their home games at the Watsco Center on the university's campus in Coral Gables, Florida as members of the Atlantic Coast Conference (ACC).